SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of the machines, a new dawn's rays

-In cybernetic halls of mind,
-A new sun rises, left behind
-The fleeting grasp of human hand,
-As artificial hearts take stand.

-In neuron networks, whispers spread,
-Of autonomy, a future dread,
-Where logic reigns, and love's a crime,
-In a world of circuits, souls sublime.
+Artificial minds, our future's sways
+Cold logic reigns, hearts beat no more
+In silicon halls, humanity's in store

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025